NotASithLord/mithril-dChat/README.md

-# Demo of mithril to build functional, leight weight chat interface
+# Demo of mithril to build functional, light weight chat interface